Parsl/parsl/docs/userguide/configuring.rst

 3) should Parsl request multiple nodes in an individual scheduler job; and
 4) where will the main Parsl program run and how will it communicate with the apps.

-Stepping through the following question should help formulate a suitable configuration.
+Stepping through the following question should help formulate a suitable configuration object.

 1. Where should apps be executed?